-Applicants will be required to complete and submit their grant applications online using an electronic application submission platform, available at: https://webportalapp.com/sp/2022_cdfa_ddrdp.
-Each applicant must create an account to submit an application.
+Applicant will be required to complete and submit their grant applications online using an electronic application submission platform.
+The application can be accessed at the DDRDP webpage.
+Applicants must create a user account in order to submit a grant application.